 The Mill Ave Chamber Players (MACP) is a professional chamber music ensemble based in Phoenix, Arizona, formed in 2007.
 MACP was a nominee for the 2016 City of Phoenix Mayor's Arts Awards, the 2017 Governor's Arts Awards and recognized at the 2017 Chamber Music America national conference for its work in community building.

-For the 2016-2017 season, the Mill Ave Chamber Players will hold its seventh season of concerts at United Church of Sun City (Sun City, AZ), its fourth season at the Glendale Public Library, its third year as artists-in-residence at Central United Methodist Church (Phoenix, AZ) and its third year as artists-in-residence at Cicero Preparatory Academy (Scottsdale, AZ).
-MACP will also perform as guest artists for the Downtown Chamber Music Series, the National Flute Convention, the Pinnacle Presbyterian Concert Series, Paradise Valley United Methodist Church, Dayspring Concert Series and begin a residency at the Phoenix Public Libraries.
+For the 2017-2018 season, the Mill Ave Chamber Players will hold its eighth season of concerts at United Church of Sun City (Sun City, AZ), its fifth season at the Glendale Public Library, its fourth year as artists-in-residence at Central United Methodist Church (Phoenix, AZ), its fourth year as artists-in-residence at Cicero Preparatory Academy (Scottsdale, AZ) and its second year working with the Phoenix Public Libraries.

 Recent featured performances of the Mill Ave Chamber Players include the 47th International Horn Symposium in Los Angeles (2015), premiere of John Steinmetz’s dectet “Three Pieces” with the composer and faculty at the University of the Pacific (2014), the International CALA (Celebración Artística de las Américas) Festival (2013), and the Southwest Horn Conference in Phoenix, AZ (2012).

-MACP will release its second album in August 2016, "What the Birds Said" the music of John Steinmetz.
+MACP released its second album in August 2016, "What the Birds Said" the music of John Steinmetz.
 They released their first album “Mill Ave Chamber Players” in 2014 and have recorded Kerry Turner’s “Navajo Mandala” with the Phoenix Chamber Brass.